-- 1. Utah Core Standards for Elementary Mathematics Alignment - a.
-Instructional materials in all formats, including print, digital and online materials, are aligned to the Utah Core Standards for Elementary Mathematics. - b.
-Curriculum materials must have a clear and documented research base by an outside evaluator. - 2.
-Elementary Mathematical Content and Emphasis - a.
-Materials focus coherently on the "major work" of the grade in a way that is consistent with the progressions in the Standards. - b.
-Progression of standards across grade-levels are clearly identified. - c.
-Materials are designed so that students attain the fluency and procedural skills required by the standard. - d.
-Mathematical Practice Standards are an explicit part of instruction and the curriculum demonstrates authentic connections between content standards and practice standards. - e.
-Program is based on strategies of Teacher Clarity. - 3.
-Access for all Students - a.
-Materials should be thoughtfully designed to support all students, including special populations (e.g., English language learners, accelerated learners) in accessing and meeting the Utah Core Mathematics Standards. - b.
+- 1. Utah Core Standards for English Language Arts Alignment - a.
+Instructional materials in all formats, including print, digital and online materials, are aligned to the Utah Core Standards for English Language Arts. - b.
+Curriculum materials must have a clear and documented evidence base by an outside evaluator grounded in the Science of Reading. - 2.
+Elementary English Language Arts Content and Emphasis - a.
+Materials follow developmental progression of ELA skills in a way that is consistent with the progressions in the Standards. - b.
+Materials reflect a variety of text types and genres. - c.
+Content is aligned with foundational reading skills and includes materials for reading comprehension for both literary and informational texts. - d.
+Materials reflect writing instruction and opportunities in alignment to the Standards. - e.
+Materials reflect opportunities for listening and speaking skills in alignment to the Standards. - f.
+Materials reflect language development and skills in alignment to the Standards. - g.
+Program includes explicit instruction in phonemic awareness. - h.
+Program includes explicit and systematic phonics instruction. - i.
+Program includes techniques to improve fluency, including accuracy, speed, understanding and prosody. - j.
+Program includes comprehension strategies.

+- k.
+Program includes vocabulary development including learning the meaning of new words through direct and indirect instruction, and morphemic analysis to learn the meaning of new words. - 1.
+There is an appropriate balance of Word Recognition and Language Comprehension instruction and practice (Scarborough's Reading rope).

+3. Access for all Students

+- a.
+Materials should be thoughtfully designed to support all students, including special populations (e.g., Multi- language learners, accelerated learners) in accessing and meeting the Utah Core ELA Standards. - b.
 Materials provide appropriate level and type of scaffolding, differentiation, intervention, and support for a broad range of learners. - c.
-Systematic approach to incorporating language acquisition strategies that ensure equitable access across language ability levels to mathematics curriculum. - d.
-Materials are visually balanced, age-appropriate, and accessible to student learners. - 4.
-Pacing and Program Design - a.
-Pacing guides outline reasonable timeframes for instruction and assessment.
+Systematic approach to incorporating language acquisition strategies that ensure equitable access across language ability levels. - d.
+Materials are visually balanced, age-appropriate, and accessible to student learners.

+4. Pacing and Program Design

-- b.
-Lesson design incorporates direct instruction, guided practice, differentiated grouping, and independent practice. - c.
-There is an appropriate balance of conceptual and procedural practices with identified connections between the two.
+- a.
+Pacing guides outline reasonable timeframes for instruction and assessment. - b.
+Lesson design incorporates direct instruction, guided practice, differentiated grouping, and independent practice.